 The watercourse work will be divided into two distinct stages.
 Stage I will be the field investigations and design.
-During this stage, site specific investigation results and design criteria will be presented to secure the necessary permits from the Alaska Department of Fish and Game and any other permits ie., CIRI, State of Federal.
-Stage II would be the construction of the drainage structure of waterway.
+During this stage, site specific investigation results and design criteria will be presented to secure the necessary permits.
+Stage II would be the construction of the drainage structure or waterway.